Become a perioperative nurse

-- Have a current Minnesota RN license and Basic Life Support (BLS) certification at the time of application.
+- Applicants must hold a current Minnesota RN license and current BLS certification with American Heart Association or American Red Cross as a health care provider at the time of application.

-- Work in accepted position for a minimum of two years after completing the program; the program is approximately six months long.
+- Applicants must work in accepted position for a minimum of two years after completing the program.
+The program is approximately six months long.

 In addition, internal applicants must be employed within the Fairview system for a minimum of six months and have no corrective actions within the past six months.

-RNs are hired into open positions before starting the program.
-Positions and application materials will be posted here when we are accepting applications.
-There are two steps to apply:
+RN’s are hired into open positions before starting the program.
+There are two steps to apply.

-2. Then, complete the perioperative application packet.
-All application materials are due by 3. p.m.
-Friday, Feb.
-27, 2015.
+- Complete the perioperative application packet.
+All application materials are due by 3 p.m. on Friday March 3, 2017.

 Participants are eligible for 40 nursing contact hours in the program developed by the Association of Perioperative Registered Nurses (AORN).
 Nurses are paid a salary during the program according to Fairview’s RN step and grade scale.

-Note: The training program is considered a “loan” by the IRS and accrues simple interest at six percent.
-The loan and interest are considered “forgiven” after the work commitment is completed, and do not need to be paid back.
+Note: The training program is considered a “loan” by the IRS and accrues simple interest at 6 percent.
+The loan and interest are considered “forgiven” after the work commitment is completed and do not need to be paid back.
 However, at that point, according to IRS guidelines, both the loan and interest become taxable income and are taxed at the supplemental rate of 38.9 percent.